Pyro Scene

 Absolute Temperature Dissipation[0.00..10000.00]

-This parameter describes the absolute reduction of temperatures per second of the simulation.
-The effect on the transitions within the temperature curves is comparable to those of the Absolute Density Dissipation.
+This parameter describes the absolute reduction in temperatures per second of the simulation.
+The effect on the transitions within the temperature curves is comparable to that of the Absolute Ddensity Dissipation.

 Temperature Smooth Factor[0..100%]

-Temperature differences of neighboring areas are then compensated in the simulation.
-As a result, the temperature transitions lose detail and become more uniform.
+Temperature differences between neighboring areas are thus balanced out in the simulation, causing the temperature curves to lose detail and become more uniform.

 All images show the same simulation but with increasing values for the smoothing of the temperatures, from left to right.